Romance languages

 The Romance languages spread throughout the world owing to the period of European colonialism beginning in the 15th century.
 There are more than 900 million native speakers of Romance languages found worldwide, mainly in the Americas, Europe, and parts of Africa.
 French, Spanish, and Portuguese also have many non-native speakers; they are widely used as lingua francas.
 There are also numerous regional Romance languages and dialects.
-All five of the most widely spoken Romance languages French, Italian, Portuguese, Romanian and Spanish are also official languages of the European Union.
+All five of the most widely spoken Romance languages are also official languages of the European Union.

 Name and languages

 The term Romance derives from the Vulgar Latin adverb romanice, "in Roman", derived from romanicus: for instance, in the expression romanice loqui, "to speak in Roman" (that is, the Latin vernacular), contrasted with latine loqui, "to speak in Latin" (Medieval Latin, the conservative version of the language used in writing and formal contexts or as a lingua franca), and with barbarice loqui, "to speak in Barbarian" (the non-Latin languages of the peoples living outside the Roman Empire).
 From this adverb the noun romance originated, which applied initially to anything written romanice, or "in the Roman vernacular".

 Most of the Romance-speaking part of Europe has traditionally been a dialect continuum, where the speech variety of a location differs only slightly from that of a neighboring location, but over a longer distance these differences become so great that people from two remote locations unambiguously speak separate languages.
 This makes drawing language boundaries difficult, and thus there is no unambiguous way to divide the Romance varieties into individual languages.
 Even the criterion of mutual intelligibility can become ambiguous when it comes to determining whether two language varieties belong to the same language or not.

 The following is a list of groupings of Romance languages, with some languages chosen to exemplify each grouping.
 Not all languages are listed, and the groupings should not be interpreted as well-separated genetic clades in a tree model: